personify/personify-old/README.md

 ####Personify

-Goal-Oriented Agents with Contracts
+Goal-Driven Agents with Contracts

-Personify allows you to model software modules as Agents: autonomous, goal-oriented ([teleological](http://en.wikipedia.org/wiki/Teleology) [Monads](http://en.wikipedia.org/wiki/Monad_(functional_programming))).
+Personify allows you to model software modules as Agents: autonomous, goal-oriented ([teleological](http://en.wikipedia.org/wiki/Teleology)) [Monads](http://en.wikipedia.org/wiki/Monad_(functional_programming)).
 Agents use [Contracts](http://en.wikipedia.org/wiki/Design_by_contract) to declare and enforce their behavior both at design-time and at runtime.
 Changes to Contracts can result in side effects such as the generation or modification of Agent artifacts (services, actors and models) or a Statement of Work, for example.

-Agents use a recursive module system with a design inspired by [Domain Driven Design] and [Clean Code], that is, an Agent can be composed of an arbitrary number of sub-Agents.
+Agents use a module system with a design inspired by [Domain-driven design](http://en.wikipedia.org/wiki/Domain-driven_design) and [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) and are recursive, that is, an Agent can be composed of an arbitrary number of sub-Agents.
 For a demo, let's create a simple login system: **Bouncer**

 We start by drafting the contract for Bouncer:

-./examples/Bouncer/Bouncer.contract.coffee
+_./examples/Bouncer/Bouncer.contract.coffee_

 ```coffeescript